psirusteam/Chapter9HHS/02SamplingStrategy.Rmd

 Whenever the original sampling weights $w_{hik}$ receive non-response adjustments or are calibrated, the corresponding non-response adjustments and/or calibration of the basic weights must be repeated for each replica, so that the variance estimates adequately reflect the effects of the calibration and non-response adjustments on the uncertainty of the point estimates.
 This ensures that the variance estimates accurately reflect the additional uncertainty introduced by these adjustments.

 The bootstrap method has several advantages.
 It works well for complex survey designs and can handle a wide range of parameters, including those that are difficult to estimate using traditional methods, such as medians or other nonlinear statistics.
 It also provides a way to estimate variances when other methods are not available or practical to use.
-The method is particularly helpful for survey users who may not have access to specialized software for calculating variances.
+The method is particularly helpful for users analyzing a survey that does not provide the corresponding design variables (strata and PSUs) but does provide a set of replicated weights.
+Notice that, given the simplicity of the method, users should not feel restricted to using specialized software for calculating variances under this approach.

 Many modern statistical software tools, including the `survey` package in R, support bootstrap replication and variance estimation, making it accessible to a wide range of users.
 While the bootstrap method is computationally intensive, requiring many replicas to be created and processed, it is highly effective.
 It provides robust variance estimates even for complex parameters and remains one of the most flexible tools for analyzing survey data.

-## The Design Effect

 ## Using Software to Generate Valid Inferences

-The design and analysis of household surveys must include extensive use of existing computational tools.
-This section reviews in detail the computational approaches of the statistical software used for each of the statistical processes required to publish official figures with high levels of accuracy and reliability.
-Specifically, for the following processes:
+The design and analysis of household surveys must make extensive use of existing computational tools.
+This section reviews some computational approaches within statistical software that are used for each of the statistical processes required to publish official figures with appropriate levels of accuracy and reliability.
+Key processes that analysts should focus on include: modeling nonresponse and statistical imputation, estimating standard errors for each indicator of interest to be included in the production tables, and analyzing multivariate relationships between survey variables.

-* Sample selection according to the defined sampling design;
-* Calculation of sampling weights for each individual and household;
-* Modeling of nonresponse and statistical imputation;
-* Calibration of sampling weights and adjustments for nonresponse;
-* Estimation of standard errors for each indicator of interest to be included in the production tables;
-* Analysis of multivariate relationships between survey variables.

 @United_Nations_2005[Section 7.8] highlights the importance of including the structure of complex survey designs in the inference process for estimating official statistics from household surveys.
 It warns, with an empirical example, that failing to do so may result in biased estimates and underestimated sampling errors.
 Below are some key features that statistical software packages incorporate when managing data from complex survey designs, such as those found in household surveys.
 A more detailed review, including syntax and computational code, can be found in @Heeringa_West_Berglund_2017[Appendix A].

 In general, these computational tools are designed to enhance the efficiency of variance approximation methods for complex samples, as well as replication techniques to estimate design-based variances [@Westat_2007].
 Some of these software packages are free to use, although most are licensed products requiring paid licenses.
 These products, in addition to providing descriptive statistics (such as means, totals, proportions, percentiles, and ratios), allow for fitting linear and logistic regression models.
 All resulting statistics are based on the survey design.

+Software packages designed for survey analysis often report the design effect ($DEFF$) when processing survey data.
+This estimate provides a critical measure of how the complexities of the sampling design—such as clustering, stratification, and unequal weights—affect the precision of estimates compared to a simple random sample (SRS) of the same size.
+By including DEFF in their output, these tools enable researchers to assess the efficiency of their sampling designs and interpret the variability in their data more accurately.

+As defined by @Kish_1965[p.
+258], the $DEFF$ is the ratio between the actual variance of a complex sample and the variance of a simple random sample (SRS) of the same size.
+This measure is estimated as:

+$$
+DEFF = \frac{\widehat {V}_p \left( \hat{\theta} \right)}{\widehat {V}_{SRS}(\hat{\theta})}
+$$

+where $\widehat {V}_p \left( \hat{\theta} \right)$ represents the estimated variance of an estimator $\hat{\theta}$ under a complex sampling design $p(s)$, and $\widehat {V}_{SRS}(\hat{\theta})$ denotes the estimated variance of the same estimator under a simple random sampling design.
+The design effect measures the clustering effect introduced by using a complex sampling design compared to SRS for inferring a finite population parameter $\theta$.
+According to @United_Nations_2008[p.
+49], the design effect can be interpreted in three ways: as the factor by which variance increases under a complex design compared to SRS, as an indicator of how much less efficient the complex design is in terms of precision, or as a reflection of how much larger the sample size would need to be under the complex design to match the variance achieved by SRS. @Park_2003 proposes that the design effect of a survey can be decomposed into three multiplicative components:

+1. The effect due to unequal weighting: this component tends to slightly increase variance if sampling weights are unequal.
+Uniform weights avoid such increases, making self-weighting designs desirable for household surveys.
+2. The effect due to stratification: this component reduces variance when stratification is optimal, though the reduction is usually modest.
+3. The effect due to multi-stage sampling: this component typically increases the variance of survey estimates because units within the same cluster tend to be more similar to each other than to units in other clusters.

+In practice, $DEFF$ is especially useful when evaluating the quality of survey estimates and planning future surveys.
+For instance, a large $DEFF$ indicates that the complex design introduces significant clustering effects or inefficiencies, which can inflate variances and reduce the precision of key estimates.
+Conversely, a $DEFF$ close to unity suggests that the design features have minimal impact on variance.
+Understanding these effects allows researchers to decide whether adjustments to weighting, stratification, or sampling stages are needed in future data collection efforts.

+Statistical software packages such as Stata, R, SAS, and SPSS automatically calculate the design effect within their survey analysis modules.
+These computations require users to input specific details about the survey design, including sampling weights, strata, and cluster identifiers.
+Next, we provide a non-comprehensive summary of features and capabilities available in major statistical software:.

 *R*